Row over tweet: Sena activist posted it, says Mumbai mayor | Health

 - India

-Mumbai Mayor Kishori Pednekar on Thursday said a tweet from her Twitter handle which had triggered a controversy over use of objectionable language was posted by a Shiv Sena activist in a ''fit of anger''.
+Mumbai Mayor Kishori Pednekar on Thursday said that a tweet from her Twitter handle, which triggered a controversy over the use of objectionable language, was posted by a Shiv Sena activist in a ''fit of anger''.

+The BJP, however, demanded an apology from the mayor over the tweet.

 Talking to reporters here, Pednekar, a Shiv Sena leader, said while she was attending a function in the Bandra-Kurla Complex here on Wednesday, her mobile phone was handed over to a party activist who posted the tweet.